ericbauer55/strava-eda/README.md

 ## 2. What is a GPX File?

 Great, we just downloaded a .gpx file, but what exactly is it?
+The